Affiliate links on Android Authority may earn us a commission. Learn more.

 Many users take advantage of SuperSU, a popular tool for managing rooted devices.
 Among its many features is the ability to unroot your device.

 The process is as simple as they get.
 Just open the SuperSU app and head over to the Settings tab.
 Scroll down and select Full Unroot.
-Follow instructions and let the phone do its thing.
-After it takes care of business, just restart the phone, and you will be back to normal.
+Hit Continue to confirm the action.
+After it takes care of business, restart the phone, and you will return to normal.

 Unroot by using an app

-The most popular option is Universal Unroot, which can easily get rid of root privileges in Android devices.
-I will say this is a bit of a gamble, as it costs $0.99, but that might be worth it if you don’t want to play around with your phone too much.
+A popular option is Simply Unroot, which can quickly eliminate root privileges in Android devices.
+This is a bit of a gamble, as it costs ~$2.50 to unroot devices, but that might be worth it if you don’t want to play around with your phone too much.

 Unroot by using a file manager

 Root access might seem like a complicated setup, but it’s really nothing but a bunch of files on your phone.
 Get rid of them, and root will also go away.

 To do this, you will need a file manager with root access.
-Grab your favorite one and follow the next steps.
+Grab your favorite one and follow the following steps.

 - Delete “busybox” and “su.”
 By the way, these might not be there.
 If that is the case, move on to the next step.